 When my Mum died she said she was OK with dying as she had visited all the places she wanted to and done all the things she had hoped to.
 Very few of us can claim that but we can work proactively on making it happen and/or cherish the blessings that have come our way as Steph’s husband does.

-Highly recommended and might just shake up your life a bit!
+Was this in the plan? comes highly recommended and might just shake up your life a bit!